Neterpila/Rock_paper_scissors_backend/services/api_gateway/README.md

 There are 2 options:
 - send - commands the gateway to send a specified messsage back to the client
 - close - commands the gateway to close the client connection with the specified code and reason

-### Authorization
-Clients are expected to send their jwt token within the Authorization header when they attempt to establish a connection to any ws endpoint.
-It works the same way as the authorization on the http endpoints.<br>
-If a client fails to send a token or sends an invalid one, the handshake fails with 401 code and the connection is not established at all.